An October 18th news release by Fannie Mae predicts a slowing housing market as the economic outlook remains steady for 2019.

 In October, Fannie Mae’s Economic and Strategic Research Group (ESR Group) reaffirmed their expectation that GDP growth will be at 3.0% in the full year of 2018 and will grow by 2.3% in 2019, despite robust second quart growth numbers in 2018.

-However, Fannie Mae has reduced expectations for the housing market for full-year 2018 and 2019.
+However, Fannie Mae has reduced expectations for the housing market for the full-year of 2018 and 2019.
 Home sales are predicted to decrease, a reversal from previous years.
 Currently, the housing market is experiencing a slight downturn, due to financial uncertainty internationally, changes to the Fed interest rates in the U.S., deteriorating affordability, and declining housing sentiments.

 Home Sales Decreasing